-Motions seeking an extension of the discovery period or permission to take more discovery than is permitted under the Case Management Order must be presented prior to the expiration of the time within which discovery is required to be completed.
+Motions seeking an extension of the discovery period or permission to take more discovery than is permitted must be presented prior to the expiration of the time within which discovery is required to be completed.
 Such motions must set forth good cause justifying the additional time or additional discovery and will only be granted upon such a showing of good cause and that the parties have diligently pursued discovery.
 The Court usually will only permit additional depositions upon a showing of exceptionally good cause.

 7.8 - Trial Preparation After the Close of Discovery.
-Ordinarily, the deposition of a material witness not subject to subpoena should be taken during discovery.
-However, the deposition of a material witness who agrees to appear for trial, but later becomes unavailable or refuses to attend, may be taken at any time prior to or during trial.
+Ordinarily, the deposition of a material witness not subject to subpoen should be taken during discovery.
+However, the deposition of a material witness who agrees, in writing, to appear for trial, but later becomes unavailable or refuses to attend, may be taken at any time prior to or during trial.

 7.9 - Confidentiality Agreements.
 The parties may reach their own agreement regarding the designation of materials as confidential.
 There is no need for the Court to endorse the confidentiality agreement through an order.
 The Court discourages unnecessary stipulated motions for protective orders.
-The Court will enforce signed confidentiality agreements.
-Each confidentiality agreement shall provide or shall be deemed to provide that no party shall file documents under seal without having first obtained an order granting leave of Court to file documents under seal based upon a showing of particularized need.
+The Court will enforce signed confidentiality agreements as if ordered by the Court.
+Each confidentiality agreement shall provide or shall be deemed to provide that no party shall file documents under seal without having first obtained an order granting leave of Court to file documents under seal based upon a showing of particularized need in accordance with Florida law.